 When an electrical circuit is reaching maximum capacity, it will show some clear and visible signs.

 Another obvious sign is when wall outlets or electrical cords are warm to touch.
-Warm electrical outlets and cords are a sign that electricity is transferring to heat in your electrical wiring.
+Warm electrical outlets and cords are signs that electricity is transferring to heat in your electrical wiring, and that means you’ve got an overloaded electrical outlet.
 It is important to troubleshoot the cause of warm wiring immediately because it poses a risk of fire and electric shock.

 If you see or hear sparkling, sizzling, or crackling noises, check your outlets immediately and follow fire hazard procedures.
 Sparking could be the result of an electrical short caused by a malfunctioning appliance or electrical connection.